Devon018/CN-SarcasmBench/README.md

 What does the last commenter express by saying 'Money well spent, really!'?

 **Options**
-- [✅] A. Sarcasm about ineffective membership privileges
+- [✅] A. The commenter is expressing sarcasm about the so-called membership privileges that failed to deliver.
-- [❌] B. Dissatisfaction with service quality
+- [✅] B. The commenter is showing dissatisfaction with the platform's service quality and reliability.
-- [❌] C. Intent to continue membership
+- [❌] C. The commenter is indicating an intention to continue supporting the platform's membership service in the future.
-- [❌] D. Genuine value appreciation
+- [❌] D. The commenter genuinely believes that the platform's membership price offers good value for money.

 ---